 The good news about fryer oil waste is that it can be recycled.
 Food establishments produce over 2.5 billion gallons of cooking oil annually.
 Restaurant managers have plenty of opportunities to preserve the environment and avoid government fines by recycling their fryer oil waste.

-Recycled fryer oils can be transformed into alternative fuels, like biodiesels.
+Recycled fryer oils can be transformed into renewable diesel.
 Oil wastes are safely transported and screened for contaminants, which are removed.
 Water and emulsions undergo a separation process in settling tanks.
 These recycled oils are used in renewable diesel productions.

 Considering the financial and environmental advantages of properly recycling fryer oil, food establishments should know how to best recycle their excess fryer oils.
 Hiring an environmental services company to haul away and recycle discarded oils is the foremost way restaurant owners can protect their businesses.